John Tenniel: Early life

 Tenniel was born in Bayswater, West London, to John Baptist Tenniel, a fencing and dancing master of Huguenot descent, and Eliza Maria Tenniel.
 Tenniel had five siblings; two brothers and three sisters.
 One sister, Mary, was later to marry Thomas Goodwin Green, owner of the pottery that produced Cornishware.
 Tenniel was a quiet and introverted person, both as a boy and as an adult.
 He was content to remain firmly out of the limelight and seemed unaffected by competition or change.
-His biographer Rodney Engen wrote that Tenniel's "life and career was that of the supreme gentlemanly outside, living on the edge of respectability."
+His biographer Rodney Engen wrote that Tenniel's "life and career was that of the supreme gentlemanly outsider, living on the edge of respectability."

 In 1840, Tenniel, while practising fencing, received a serious eye wound from his father's foil, which had accidentally lost its protective tip.
 Over the years, Tenniel gradually lost sight in his right eye; he never told his father of the severity of the wound, as he did not wish to upset him further.

 In spite of a tendency towards high art, Tenniel was already known and appreciated as a humourist.
 His early companionship with Charles Keene fostered his talent for scholarly caricature.

 Training

 Tenniel became a student of the Royal Academy of Arts in 1842 by probation; he was admitted because he had made enough copies of classical sculptures to fill the necessary admission portfolio.
 So it was here that Tenniel returned to his earlier independent education.

 While Tenniel's more formal training at the Royal Academy and other institutions was beneficial in nurturing his artistic ambitions, he disagreed with the school's teaching methods, and so he set about educating himself.
 He studied classical sculptures through painting.
 However, he was frustrated in this because he lacked instruction in drawing.
 Tenniel would draw the classical statues at London's Townley Gallery, copy illustrations from books of costumes and armour in the British Museum, and draw animals from the zoo in Regent's Park, as well as actors from London theatres, which he drew from the pits.
 These studies taught Tenniel to love detail, yet he became impatient in his work and was happiest when he could draw from memory.
-Though he was blessed with a photographic memory, it undermined his early formal training and restricted his artistic ambitions.
+Though he had a photographic memory, it undermined his early formal training and restricted his artistic ambitions.

-Another "formal" means of training was Tenniel's participation in an artists' group, free from the rules of the Academy that were stifling him.
+Another "formal" means of training was Tenniel's participation in an artists' group, free from the rules of the academy that were stifling him.
 In the mid-1840s he joined the Artist's Society or Clipstone Street Life Academy, and it could be said that Tenniel first emerged there as a satirical draughtsman.